 The sheer scope of the game is also impressive.
-Twelve levels is quite a lot for an action platforing game of the era and you’re literally never doing the same thing twice in any of them.
+Twelve levels is quite a lot for an action-platforming game of the time and you’re literally never doing the same thing twice in any of them.
 You’ll fight a giant robot from the robot’s point of view, rappel down a cavernous shaft, speed through deadly obstacle courses on land, sea, and in the air, climb giant snakes, have snowball fights with living snowmen, race rats to defuse bombs, and more.
 The action seems to take every imaginable form and scroll in every possible direction.
-There are just so many ideas at play here that it borders on dizzying.
+There’s such dizzying kaleidoscope of ideas at play here that it actually verges on overwhelming at times.

 It sounds like a perfect game, but as almost everyone probably knows by now, it’s also a very difficult one to complete.
 There are a few reasons for this.
 First and foremost, you don’t have unlimited continues here like you do in other difficult games like Mega Man, Ninja Gaiden, Castlevania, and Ghosts ‘n Goblins.
 You’re guaranteed sixteen lives (four to start and four more for each of your three continues) and you can just about double this if you’re good at scoring points and grabbing the 1-Ups scattered throughout the levels.
 This may seem like a lot, but it’s really not.
 At least not until you put in the time to get really, really good.
 Your toad has a six point health bar, but most of your deaths in this game will come in the form of instant kills, whether from enemies (bosses and even many common foes can kill in one hit) or stage hazards like spikes, poison gas, or falls.
 Even the enemies that you can potentially survive hits from normally take 2-3 of your six health points per attack.
 Lose all your lives and it’s back to the title screen for you, and this hurts a lot more than it does in a game like Contra.
 A failed Contra run may cost you twenty minutes or so at most, while bombing out of a lengthy Battletoads session can easily consume the better part of an hour.
 Also, unlike games with less variety in the action such as Contra and Ninja Gaiden, the skills you’ll use to pass one stage in Battletoads often won’t carry over directly to the next.
 The core gameplay is so different for each stage that it often feels like a dozen games in one, each of which requires extensive memorization and perfect execution.
-These factors introduce an element of psychological pressure that most other games don’t emphasize.
+These factors introduce an element of relentless psychological pressure that most other game developers shied away from.
 You can laugh off a death in Ninja Gaiden and just try something different next time, but every death in Battletoads feels like a real catastrophe and it takes a lot of focus to not get rattled, lose your cool, and compound it with more sloppy deaths, ending the run.
-This pressure gets to be stronger and stronger as you progress further and further, too.
-This makes Battletoads a very stressful, nerve-wracking game for me in a way that other tricky titles like the ones mentioned above just aren’t and it’s very tough for me to just relax and enjoy myself with it like I can with other difficult NES games.
+This pressure just keeps on mounting as you progress further and further, too, making Battletoads a very stressful, nerve-wracking game and setting it apart from other tricky titles like the ones mentioned above.
+Simply put, it’s very tough for me to relax and enjoy myself with Battletoads like I can with other difficult NES games.
 I certainly don’t think I’ll be playing it much again anytime soon.